-Modern dishwashers tend to be fairly powerful, so it’s generally okay to load lightly soiled dishes directly into them.
-If a dish is very dirty, however, you should scrape or wipe it down prior to placing it in the dishwasher.
+Modern dishwashers are relatively powerful, so loading lightly soiled dishes directly into them is generally okay.
+If a dish is very dirty, however, you should scrape or wipe it down before placing it in the dishwasher.
 Doing this will ensure a more thorough clean, reduce wear on your system, and prevent drain clogs.

-If your dishwasher gets clogged despite your best efforts, you can use a gentle homemade solution to get the water in it moving again: Create a mixture of equal parts vinegar, baking soda, and hot water and pour it down the basket located at the very bottom of your dishwasher.
-Let the solution sit for 15 minutes, then pour boiling hot water into the basket.
-In most cases, this will dislodge the clog without the use of harsh chemicals.
+If your dishwasher gets clogged despite your best efforts, you can use a gentle and natural homemade cleaning solution to get the water in it moving again: Create a mixture of equal parts vinegar, baking soda, and hot water and pour it down the basket located at the very bottom of your dishwasher.
+Let the solution sit for 15 minutes, then pour boiling water into the basket.
+In most cases, this will dislodge the clog without harsh chemicals.

 Load your dishwasher fully before running it, but don’t overload it.

 Many people believe that packing as many dishes as possible into the dishwasher is a great way to reduce waste in the home by maximizing energy efficiency and limiting water use.
 In reality, overloading actually makes it harder for your dishwasher to do its job properly, resulting in the need to re-wash dishes after each load.